Ashley J. Tellis

-Ashley J. Tellis (born 1961) is an Indian American who is a senior fellow and Tata Chair for Strategic Affairs at the Carnegie Endowment for International Peace specializing in international security, defense, and Asian strategic issues.
+Ashley J. Tellis (born 1961) is an Indian American who was a senior fellow and Tata Chair for Strategic Affairs at the Carnegie Endowment for International Peace specializing in international security, defense, and Asian strategic issues.
 He previously served as professor of policy analysis at the RAND Graduate School.

 Early life and education

 Ashley was born to an Indian Christian Roman Catholic family in Mumbai, India.
 He earned his Bachelor of Arts and Master of Arts in economics from St. Xavier's College, Mumbai at University of Bombay.
 He later earned a Doctor of Philosophy in political science from the University of Chicago.

 Career

 Tellis with ambassador Nicholas Burns at the Embassy of the United States, Beijing.

 Ashley was commissioned into the U.S. Foreign Service and served as senior adviser to the ambassador at the Embassy of the United States, New Delhi.
 He also served on the U.S. National Security Council staff as special assistant to President George W. Bush and senior director for strategic planning and Southwest Asia. and senior director for strategic planning and Southwest Asia.